yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/groups/yic-ai.md

   at a regional network and population scale for the 4-Million people served by YIC.
 YIC-AI is the only special interest group to incorporate NHS member organisations, academia and commercial partners in the same arena.
-excerpt: Translating artificial intelligence into a useful clinical tool
+excerpt: Translating artificial intelligence into a useful clinical tool.
 ---